raftAtGit/Postvayler/README.md

 Note, the call to Postvayler.create(..) is only required for the root of object graph.
 All other objects are created in regular way, either with the *new* oprerator or via factories, builders whatever.
 As it is, Postvayler is quite flexible, *other objects* may be other instances of *root* class, subclasses/superclasses of it, or instances of a completely different class hierarchy.

 The only requirement to be persisted is to be reachable directly or indirectly from the root.
-For sure, there is no point in persisting an object that should soon be garbage collected.
+For sure, there is no point in persisting an object that should soon be garbage collected or/else will not be accesible in next JVM session.

 ### How it works